Key takeaways:

 - 401.7 – The URL hit a blocked path because of URL authorization rules

-No matter the variation, each one circles back to the same idea: the server can’t confirm the user’s identity, so it stops the request until valid authentication credentials are provided.
+No matter the variation, each one circles back to the same idea: the server can’t confirm the user’s identity, so it stops the request until you provide valid authentication credentials.

 What causes a 401 error?

-- DNS problems: An outdated DNS cache may prevent your browser from reaching the site.
-Refreshing your DNS settings helps your device connect to the correct server.
+- DNS problems: An outdated DNS cache can stop your browser from even reaching the right server to begin with.
+Refreshing your DNS settings points your device back to where it needs to go.

-- IP-based restrictions: Some servers automatically block certain IP addresses.
-This often happens when a site detects unusual activity or strict security settings.
+- IP-based restrictions: Some servers automatically block certain IP addresses, especially if they detect unusual activity or have strict access rights rules baked into their security setup.

 How to fix the 401 error code